diskuv/dkml-component-opam/README.md

 #   with-dkml opam install dkml-component-staging-ocamlrun
 ```

+Be prepared to **wait several minutes** while one or more OCaml runtimes are
+compiled for your machine.

 THIRD, in your `dune` config file for your registration library include
 `dkml-component-staging-ocamlrun.api` as a library as follows: